pnbruckner/homeassistant-config/docs/life360.md

 The first is to manually make sure these two areas are defined the same -- i.e., same location and radius.

 The second is to include `places` in the HA life360 `show_as_state` configuration variable.
 Whenever Life360 determines you are in its Home Place the corresponding HA device tracker's state will be set to `home` (see `home_place` config variable.)
-This, however, requires `zone.home` to be entirely contained within Life360's Home Place.
-If it isn't, and if you enter `zone.home` but not Life360's Home Place, then it is still possible for the two systems to disagree.
+But for this to solve the problem `zone.home` must be entirely contained within Life360's Home Place.
+If it isn't, and if you enter `zone.home` but not Life360's Home Place, then it is still possible for the two systems to disagree (i.e., HA indicating you're Home, but Life360 showing you're not.)

 The third, and probably the easiest and most foolproof way, is to configure this platform to automatically update `zone.home` to be the exact same size, and at the exact same location, as Life360's Home Place.
-To enable this, set `add_zones` to `include_home`.
+To enable this, set `add_zones` to `only_home` or `all`.
 ## Communication Errors
 It is not uncommon for communication errors to occur between Home Assistant and the Life360 server.
 This can happen for many reasons, including Internet connection issues, Life360 server load, etc. However, in most cases, they are temporary and do not significantly affect the ability to keep device_tracker entities up to date.